gfk-ba/meteor-notifications/README.md

-Default options to be used for each notification can be changed by changing the Notifications.defaultOptions object.
+Default options to be used for each notification can be changed in the `Notifications.defaultOptions` object.

 **Example:**